Not-TNB/Battle-Simulator/README.md

 - Cataclysmic 'world events' which affect a large amount of fighters
 - The ability for fighters to interact with other fighters without harm to increase realism
 - Death messages at the end of certain attacks to distinguish deaths and kills from fighter interactions
-- The ability for fighters to find and use items that affect their core stats and other effects
+- The ability for fighters to find and use items that affect their core stats and other effects, categorized into weapons, armor and miscellaneous (which usually have no effect)

 ## BETA
 Original version created by Not_TNB.
 Introduced: